cyclejs-community/component-combinators/README.md

 **A series of articles covers the theoretical underpinning** in more details (read chronologically, they constitute a long read, but I think they are very interesting).
-A [specific article](http://brucou.github.io/posts/applying-componentization-to-reactive-systems---sample-application/) shows the step-by-step building of the show-cased sample application.
+A [specific article](http://brucou.github.io/posts/applying-componentization-to-reactive-systems---sample-application/) shows the step-by-step building of the showcased sample application.
 A shorter introduction can be found in the `README` for the repository.

 Let's now see some examples of use.